BboyAwey/maxios/README.md

   .finally(() => console.log('to promise finally'))
 ```

-> ATTENTION: the request chain object should return not return `false` in it's `error` or `statusError` handler if it will be wrapped by `toPromise()`.
+> ATTENTION: the request chain object should return not return `false` in it's `error` or `requestError` handler if it will be wrapped by `toPromise()`.
 Otherwise the promise instance will not work as we expected.